1technophile/OpenMQTTGateway/docs/use/ble.md

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"randommacs":true}'`

-## Setting if the gateway use adaptive scanning
+## Setting if the gateway use adaptive scanning (default: true, available with HA discovery)

 Adaptive scanning lets the gateway decide for you the best passive `interval` and active `intervalacts` scan interval, depending on the characteristics of your devices.
 The gateway retrieves your devices' information from [Theengs Decoder](https://decoder.theengs.io) and adapts its parameters accordingly if a device that requires it is detected.